 This retired, professional football player returned to our office after three months of using the transcranial NIR home treatments.
-Notably, he applied his treatments to the cortical “nodes” of the Default Mode Network, plus the red-light intranasal LED.
-His initial gains then returned or were even better.
+In these treatments he applied NIR to the cortical “nodes” of the Default Mode Network.
+Additionally, he used a red-light intranasal LED.
+His initial gains then returned, or were even better.
 He has continued the LED treatments at home.
-He’s been using only the At-Home, tLED treatment program.
-This includes NIR Neuro Gamma device, pulsed at 40 Hz, applied to the cortical “nodes” of the DMN, intranasal LED, which is a part of the Neuro Gamma, and a red-light 633 nm intranasal device.
-This treatment is now been on-going to 14 months.
+He uses only the At-Home, tLED treatment program – the NIR Neuro Gamma device.
+This device is pulsed at 40 Hz, applied to the cortical “nodes” of the DMN, including the NIR intranasal nose-clip, which is part of the Neuro Gamma; plus a red-light, 633nm, intranasal nose-clip device.
+The At-home LED treatments have now been on-going for 14 months.
 He reports that he continues to do well.

-What do MRI scans present before and after the tPBM treatments?
+What do MRI scans show before and after the tPBM treatments?

-In addition, this retired, professional football player participated in some MRI brain imaging studies before and after the In-Office and At-Home tPBM treatment series.
-A specific type of brain MRI scans, resting-state functional-connectivity MRIs, were obtained.
+In addition, this retired, professional football player participated in some MRI brain imaging studies before and after the In-Office, and At-Home, tPBM series.
+A specific type of brain MRI scan, resting-state functional-connectivity MRI, was obtained.
 This football player showed increased “functional connectivity” between cortical regions of interest in the left and right hemispheres of the brain, as well as within only the left hemisphere, and within only the right hemisphere.
-This occurred at one week and one month after the initial In-Office tLED treatment series.
-However, the improved functional connectivity in cortical brain regions fell off after three months of no tLED treatments.
-Furthermore, there was again increased functional connectivity (especially within the left hemisphere) after three months of the At-Home tPBM treatment program.
-(Martin, Ho, Bogdanova et al., 2018.)
+This occurred at one week and at one month after the initial In-Office tLED treatment series was finished.
+However, the improved functional connectivity in cortical brain regions fell off, after three months of no tLED treatments.
+Furthermore, there was again increased functional connectivity (especially within the left hemisphere) after three months of the At-Home tPBM treatments (Martin, Ho, Bogdanova et al., 2018).

 Thus, when working with someone who is potentially developing a progressive neurodegenerative disease, it appears that additional, long-term tLED treatments may be important, in order to maintain any gains made.